 Molina Healthcare of South Carolina seeks to uphold the highest ethical standards for the provision of health care benefits and services to its members and supports the efforts of federal and state authorities in their enforcement of prohibitions of fraudulent practices by providers or other entities dealing with the provision of health care services.

-"Abuse" means practices that are inconsistent with sound fiscal, business or medical practices that result in an unnecessary cost to the Medicaid/Medicare programs or in reimbursement for services that are not medically necessary or fail to meet professionally recognized standards for health care.
-It also includes recipient practices that result in unnecessary cost to the Medicaid/Medicare programs.
-(42 CFR 455.2 and as further defined in Welf. & Inst.
-Code Section 14043.1 (a).)
+Abuse: means Provider practices that are inconsistent with sound fiscal, business or medical practices, and result in an unnecessary costs to State and Federal health care programs, or in reimbursement for services that are not medically necessary or fail to meet professionally recognized standards for health care.
+It also includes recipient practices that result in unnecessary cost to State and Federal health care programs.
+(42 CFR 455.2)

-"Fraud" means an intentional deception or misrepresentation made by a person with the knowledge that the deception could result in some unauthorized benefit to himself or some other person.
+Fraud: means an intentional deception or misrepresentation made by a person with the knowledge that the deception could result in some unauthorized benefit to themself or some other person.
 It includes any act that constitutes fraud under applicable Federal or State law.
 (42 CFR 455.2 W. & I. Code Section14043.1(i).)

-"Waste" means health care spending that can be eliminated without reducing the quality of care.
+Waste: means health care spending that can be eliminated without reducing the quality of care.
 Quality Waste includes, overuse, underuse, and ineffective use.
 Inefficiency Waste includes redundancy, delays, and unnecessary process complexity.
-For example: the attempt to obtain reimbursement for items or services where there was no intent to deceive or misrepresent, however the outcome of poor or inefficient billing methods (e.g. coding) causes unnecessary costs to the Medicaid/Medicare programs.
+An example would be the attempt to obtain reimbursement for items or services where there was no intent to deceive or misrepresent, however the outcome of poor or inefficient billing methods (e.g. coding) causes unnecessary costs State and Federal health care programs.